Toward Trustworthy Neural Program Synthesis: Methods

 \subsection{Test time metrics}

-\textbf{Precision-Recall.} So far we have described how to train a binary classifier that discriminates between correct and incorrect programs.
-Ultimately our goal is a trustworthy system that proposes program solutions whenever it can and provides evidence of its own correctness but avoids proposing buggy code.
+\textbf{Precision-Recall.} Ultimately our goal is a trustworthy system that proposes program solutions whenever it can, but avoids proposing buggy code.
 Toward those ends, we seek high \emph{precision} without sacrificing \emph{recall}.
 High precision means that when the system suggests a program, it is probably correct.
 Precise systems foster trust because they don't propose wrong answers, though they may decline to provide an answer in the first place.
 High recall means a correct program achieves the top rank: In other words, the system can solve a lot of programming problems, though it might make more mistakes in the process.

 The tradeoff between precision and recall can be tuned by a thresholding parameter, $\tau$.
 A candidate program is discarded if its score falls below the threshold $\tau$.
 If all programs are discarded, the system declines to provide an output for the programming problem, and otherwise the system outputs a ranked list of programs sorted by score.